archonic/limestone/README.md

 * Run `gem install foreman`.
 This is intentionally left out of the Gemfile.
 * `rails db:setup`
 * Start servers with `foreman start -f Procfile.dev` and visit localhost:5000

+### Setting up production
+A wiki will be written about this.
+Instructions for both Heroku and AWS would be handy.